zyf0717/zyf0717.github.io/_posts/2020-07-18-whatsapp-analysis.markdown

 {% include count_by_time.html %}

-WhatsApp interactions drop off sharply at 0030, suggesting that one or both of the users have gone to sleep.
+WhatsApp interactions drop off sharply at 0030, suggesting that one or both users have gone to bed.
 The rest of the histogram corresponds to morning commutes at around 0800 to 0900, and evening commutes at 1830 to 1930.
 Any meetups generally happen after 1930 and end by 2100, which explains the corresponding dip in WhatsApp interactions.

 ## Topics of discussion
 ![WhatsApp wordcloud](https://github.com/zyf0717/zyf0717.github.io/blob/master/assets/images/whatsapp-wordcloud.png)